rahatalvishwajit/java-webapp/README.md

 Table Queries.txt contains the SQL queries to create database with different required tables.

 App.java file contains main method.
-To run the program execute Index.html file.
+Run the application on Tomcat server and hit the URL: http://localhost:8081/JavaWebApp/Index.html in browser.

 # Home Page: